 Tax relief includes any program or method that helps taxpayers pay off their tax debt.
 Some programs, such as installment agreements, give you more time to pay.
-Other programs reduce your debt, such as offers in compromise or the penalty abatement program.
+Other programs reduce your debt.
+Examples include offers in compromise and the penalty abatement program.

 When done well, tax relief programs are a win-win for the IRS and taxpayers.
 The IRS knows the longer taxpayers are behind on their taxes, the less likely they are to pay.
-According to a 2015 study carried out by the Taxpayers Advocate Service, the IRS collects twice as much on delinquent accounts in the first year than in the second year; and three times as much in the first year as in the third year.
-(Source)
+The Taxpayers Advocate Service (TAS), “an independent organization within the IRS” tasked with ensuring that taxpayers are treated fairly and know their rights (source), highlighted this fact in a study it completed several years ago.
+According to that 2015 TAS study, the IRS collects twice as much on delinquent accounts in the first year than in the second year; and three times as much in the first year as in the third year.
+(Source.)

 Typically, the IRS has 10 years to collect taxes.
 As the years tick by, the IRS gradually loses the ability to collect any revenue on accounts that reach the 10-year limit.
-From 2003 to 2011, the IRS wrote off 19% to 28% of back taxes each year, the latest report by the Taxpayer Advocate Service says.
-(Source)
+From 2003 to 2011, the IRS wrote off 19% to 28% of back taxes each year, according to the 2015 TAS report already cited.

 Unfortunately for taxpayers, tax relief programs are typically hard to apply for and even more difficult to qualify for.
 Negotiating with the IRS is a complex and lengthy process that many taxpayers can’t manage without help.
-Just getting in touch with an IRS agent can be a challenge.
-A 2015 survey by the Taxpayer Advocate Service reported the IRS answered only 37% of taxpayers’ calls routed to customer service representatives (source).
+But just getting in touch with an IRS agent can be a challenge.
+And this is not a new phenomenon.

-Complexity and a lack of resources have helped create a niche for tax relief companies that provide representation to taxpayers applying for tax relief programs before the IRS.
+So, not only are IRS tax relief programs complex, but the support resources available from that agency are inadequate for many applicants.
+This has helped create a niche for tax relief companies that provide representation to taxpayers applying for tax relief programs before the IRS.